melikaknight/Documentation-Helper_LLM/README.md

     ```

 ## Running Tests
-To run tests, execute the following command:
+To run tests, use the following command:
 ```bash
 pipenv run pytest .